 If you’re not familiar with Adobe Illustrator and Photoshop, then you should start looking into it.
 We use Adobe Illustrator and Photoshop for all our designs.
 If you are new to these graphic design applications, Youtube has a number of tutorials to get you started.
 It is time consuming at first but you won’t regret learning these skills If you’re in the clothing business.

-Most screen-printing shops will have a catalogue of garments they can order in for you.
+Most screen-printing shops will have a catalog of garments they can order in for you.
 If none of their available garments suit your needs, then you can do some basic Google searches for something more catered to your needs.
-Reddit and whirlpool forums usually do the trick.
-For example “Blank t-shirts for clothing brands”.
+Reddit and Whirlpool forums usually do the trick.
+For example, “Blank t-shirts for clothing brands”.

-If you’re looking for quality blanks with a general fit for your first few rounds of tees and jumpers, then you’ll probably come across AS Colour (not sponsored but they should).
-They have multiple stores around Australia, where you can go in and try on their clothes yourself.
+If you’re looking for quality blanks for your first few rounds of tees and jumpers, then you’ll probably come across AS Colour.
+They have multiple stores around Australia where you can go in and try on their clothes yourself.

 Just remember, this isn't the end game but you have to start somewhere.
 Taking the first steps is the most important part of the process.
 As you grow, so does your brand.